-Brasco, a Democrat, was the representative for New York's 11th congressional district from 1967 to 1974.
+Brasco was the representative for New York’s 11th congressional district and was a Democrat.
+He served from 1967 to 1974.

-The chart is based on the bills Brasco sponsored and cosponsored.
+The chart is based on the bills Brasco sponsored and cosponsored from Jan 3, 1973 to Dec 20, 1974.
 See full analysis methodology.

 Brasco was the primary sponsor of 3 bills that were enacted:

 - H.R.
 9281 (93rd): A bill to amend title 5, United States Code, with respect to the retirement of certain law enforcement and firefighter personnel, and for other purposes.

 - H.J.Res.
 594 (93rd): Joint resolution to authorize the President to issue annually a proclamation designating the month of May in each year as “National Arthritis Month”.

 - H.R.
 7995 (93rd): A bill to provide financial assistance for research activities for the study of sudden infant death syndrome.